juvs/s3-bucket-browser/README.md

     var AWS_Prefix = ''; //Stating folder, by default start on root of bucket var TITLE = 'S3 Bucket browser';

-3.Navigate to index.html and start browsing...
+3) Navigate to index.html and start browsing...

 ## Copyright and License

-Copyright 2013-2014 Juvenal Guzmán.
+Copyright 2013-2014 Juvenal Guzman.

 Licensed under the MIT license: